geoserver/geoserver/doc/en/user/source/extensions/mapml/installation.rst

 If all goes well, you should see the layers stacked on the map and in the layer control.

-MapML visualization is supported by the Web-Map-Custom-Element project.
+MapML visualization is supported by the MapML.js project.
 The MapML viewer is built into the GeoServer layer and layer group preview facility.
-You can find out more about the Web-Map-Custom-Element at the project `website <https://maps4html.org/web-map-doc/>`.
+You can find out more about MapML.js at the project `website <https://maps4html.org/web-map-doc/>`.
 Here is a simple, self-contained example of an HTML page that uses the <mapml-viewer> and <layer-> elements:

 .. code-block:: html